 Because they are tall and narrow, column heaters are inherently less stable than other types.
 They are also heavy.

-Our calculator allows you to estimate more accurately the capacity of heater you’ll need to maintain a comfortable temperature.
-Measure the different elements (ceiling and walls, for example) of your room as required in the calculator, and enter their size in square metres (multiply length by height or width to calculate square metres).
+Our calculator allows you to estimate the capacity of heater you’ll need to maintain a comfortable temperature.
+Measure the width, depth and height of the room to be heated and enter the figures into the calculator.

 Example: A well-insulated bedroom 3m x 4m x 2.4m high has a volume of 28.8 cubic metres.
 Multiply by 44 to get 1267 watts, and again by 1.2 to get 1520 watts (1.5kW).